 Over the last year we have worked hard to bring tangible hope into our community and improve the quality of life for key people groups, including women who have experienced domestic violence and abuse, those without a home, low-income families, those with complex physical and/or mental health issues and the elderly.

-We rely on grants and donations to enable us to continue serving the isolated and vulnerable in Kingston borough and surrounding areas.
+We focus our work in Kingston, Richmond and Elmbridge boroughs and rely on grants & donations to enable us to continue serving the isolated and vulnerable.
 Please consider supporting us by making a donation.
-You can also get involved as a volunteer; just visit our Engage page for more information.
+You can also get involved as a volunteer; just visit our Get Involved page for more information.

 TERMS AND CONDITIONS OF WEBSITE USE